Up

 Then, Harold Zellerbach, the newly appointed chairman of the committee (and president of the Arts Commission) asked the Mime Troupe to leave the building.

-The next day, at a symposium called "Campus and Community Day" held at San Francisco State College, Ronnie Davis appeared on a panel with Kenneth Rexroth, the writer and doyen of the radical bohemian underground in the Bay Area since the 1930s.
+The next day, at a symposium called "Campus and Community Day" organized by Prof. Arthur Bierman and held at San Francisco State College, Ronnie Davis appeared on a panel with Kenneth Rexroth, the writer and doyen of the radical bohemian underground in the Bay Area since the 1930s.
 Rexroth, after recounting numerous instances of police harassment and arrests of artists, advises the young rebels to take art out into the neighborhoods of the city, to create a "cultural diffusion" that would bring life to the City, which he warned was in danger of "beheading" itself.

 "This is what we need in this city, culturally, we need diffusion of the cultural life of the city out into the neighborhoods.
 And the city structure, and particularly the police department, does everything possible to prevent. ...
 Now, the simplest thing that they could do is open the playgrounds of the schools and open the school auditoriums for cultural use.
 The important thing in this city is to get the Art Festival diffused over the city, to get music, to get all this stuff out into the city, because we are facing a cultural crisis.
 We are facing the absolute schism between what's called the Establishment and the Disestablishment.
 And the artists' community is going over to the Disestablisment. ...
 And what's happening is of the most serious character and it is not solved by building skyscraper cathedrals of culture.
 It is not. ...
 It is the duty to diffuse out into the city and bring it to life because this city is dying because it has beheaded itself."
 [9a]